This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 Cycling is a low cost form of transport that offers you the opportunity to travel in a healthy, congestion free and non-polluting way.
 Cycling is ideal for short journeys, a great way of getting around and keeping fit.

-The National Cycle Route number 76 'Round the Forth' passes through Clackmannanshire connecting to Fife and Stirling.
-There are also a number of local cycle routes such as the Devon Way providing safe off road routes for cycling.
+The National Cycle Route number 76 'Round the Forth' passes through Clackmannanshire connecting Alloa to Stirling and Dunfermline.
+There are also a number of new and upgraded cycle routes such as the NCN 767 from Alloa to Tillicoultry and NCN 768 from Tullibody to Menstrie.
+These provide safe off road routes for cycling.
 More cycle routes are planned for the future to make cycling even more attractive.

 Cycling is great for kids too, as it gives them some independence and a sense of freedom.
 Why not encourage your children to cycle to school, lots of safety tips can be found on the Cycling to School page.